Lavinia Dock: Nursing career

 In 1888, Dock worked with Jane Delano, a young nurse who later founded the American Red Cross Nursing Service, at a Florida hospital during a yellow fever outbreak.
 Dock also worked with Clara Barton in the spring of 1889 helping victims of a flood in Johnstown, Pennsylvania.

 Previously at Bellevue, Dock herself experienced the problems nursing students faced when studying drugs.
 In 1890, financed by her father, she authored the first nurses' drug manual, Materia Medica for Nurses.
 It became a standard nursing school text and sold over one hundred thousand copies.

 In 1890, Dock was appointed to Johns Hopkins School of Nursing as the assistant superintendent under Isabel Hampton Robb, with whom she remained lifelong friends.
 Dock took on the responsibilities of first-year and ward teaching.

 In 1893, Dock founded, with the assistance of Robb and Mary Adelaide Nutting (the latter her student at Hopkins), and became the secretary of the American Society of Superintendents of Training Schools for Nurses of the United States and Canada, which became the National League for Nursing.
 That year she also formed the Nurses' Associated Alumnae, now the American Nurses Association.

-When Dock left Hopkins in 1896 at age 38, she moved to the Henry Street Settlement in the Lower East Side of Manhattan and worked as a visiting nurse for twenty years.
+When Dock left Hopkins in 1896 at age 38, she moved to the Henry Street Settlement on the Lower East Side of Manhattan and worked as a visiting nurse for twenty years.
 She worked with poor immigrant laborers, providing preventive care and health education.

 Dock and Ethel Gordon Fenwick founded the International Council of Nurses in 1899, which offered a platform for nurses around the world to connect and improve public health.
 Dock took up the role of secretary.

 In 1907, Dock wrote two volumes of the History of Nursing with Mary Adelaide Nutting, which she revised and to which she added two more volumes alone in 1912.
 She went on to author several other books on the history of nursing as well, as she believed the position of nursing could only be solidified with accurate documentation of its history.

 Dock helped organize the former National Association of Colored Graduate Nurses in 1908.

 In 1910, Dock published Hygiene and Morality, in which she opposed state-regulated prostitution and supported treatment of venereal disease.

 Dock withdrew from nursing at around age 50 and focused more on contemporary social matters.